Edmund Bergler: Biography

+Work

 Summarizing his work, Bergler said that people were heavily defended against realization of the darkest aspects of human nature, meaning the individual's emotional addiction to unresolved negative emotions.
 He wrote in 1958, "I can only reiterate my opinion that the superego is the real master of the personality, that psychic masochism constitutes the most dangerous countermeasure of the unconscious ego against the superego's tyranny, that psychic masochism is 'the life-blood of neurosis' and is in fact the basic neurosis.
 I still subscribe to my dictum, 'Man's inhumanity to man is equaled only by man's inhumanity to himself.'"

+Sexuality

 Bergler was the most important psychoanalytic theorist of homosexuality in the 1950s.
-According to Kenneth Lewes, a gay psychiatrist, "...Bergler frequently distanced himself from the central, psychoanalytical tradition, while at the same time claiming a position of importance within it.
+According to Kenneth Lewes, "...Bergler frequently distanced himself from the central, psychoanalytical tradition, while at the same time claiming a position of importance within it.
 He thought of himself as a revolutionary who would transform the movement."
 Near the end of his life, Bergler became an embarrassment to many other analysts: "His views at conferences and symposia were reported without remark, or they were softened and their offensive edge blunted."
-However, it is unknown where did Lewes got this information, because there is no published autobiography of Bergler.

 Bergler was highly critical of sex researcher Alfred C. Kinsey, and rejected the Kinsey scale, deeming it to be based on flawed assumptions.